 Yes, of course.
 There are two documents in the clickwrap agreement you will review and accept in conjunction with your entry only MLS listing.
 First, the Massachusetts Mandatory Licensee Consumer Relationship Disclosure, and second, the Listing Advertisement Agreement.
 Feel free to review the terms of each here.

 While it’s certainly possible for you to sell your property without hiring a real estate attorney, we strongly suggest that you, as a FSBO, hire a real estate attorney.
 The Offer to Purchase and Purchase & Sale Agreement are legally binding contracts which outline the rights and responsibilities of both the buyer and seller.
-These documents should be reviewed, and in the case of the Purchase & Sale Agreement, prepared by an attorney.
+These documents should be reviewed, and in the case of the Purchase & Sale Agreement, prepared by a licensed attorney.
 Moreover, in Massachusetts it is the obligation of the seller, or their representative, to prepare the first draft of the Purchase & Sale Agreement.
+FSBOs are advised to retain a licensed real estate attorney for the preparation of all legal documents and to serve as escrow agent.
 Lastly, the buyer and/or the buyer’s creditor (i.e. lender) will most certainly be represented by counsel.
 The peace of mind that a licensed real estate attorney provides throughout the FSBO selling process will far outweigh the cost.
 So should you hire a real estate attorney?
 Yes, limit your liability and exposure and hire a real estate attorney.